Ritzel: New York state's new Class AAA division spreads large school competition thin

 This school year, Auburn will be one of Class AA's largest schools in central New York.

 There is a financial component to remember, too.
-Holding championship tournaments, while at a strong cost, also generates revenue for the NYSPHSAA through merchandise and ticket sales.
+Holding championship tournaments, while a major cost, also generates revenue for the NYSPHSAA through merchandise and ticket sales.

 In 2022-23, the NYSPHSAA gained a net profit of $188,807 from its boys basketball, girls basketball, boys soccer and girls soccer championship tournaments (income from the baseball, softball and volleyball tournaments were more modest, and the latter two included a net loss).
 Most of that revenue is generated through ticket sales.